 A nice wide shoulder as I got closer to Hattiesburg.

 By the way, signs indicating distances by driving time were meaningless to me.
 The only

 measurement that helped was a one-hour car ride was about what I'd do in a day.

-Approaching a traffic light at the Interstate 59 exchange.
+Approaching a traffic light at the Interstate 59 intersection.

 The traffic was intense and the shoulder was minimal within the city.

-At the intersection of N. 26th Avenue and Hardy Street, I was at the southeast corner of the campus of the University of Southern Mississippi.
+At the crossing of N. 26th Avenue and Hardy Street, I was at the southeast corner of the campus of the University of Southern Mississippi.